thecreatorzx/product-checker/readme.md

 - Info is then displayed in visual format using different types of representations such as graph, chart etc. (not implemented yet)

-- I have used react for frontend part and node(express) for backend, while mongo db is our storage space(local server).
+- I have used react and tailwind for frontend part and node(express) for backend, while mongo db is our storage space(local server).

 # How to Install and Run the Project